-In 2013, in view of the prevailing macro market situation, our focus was on the improvement of asset quality and creation of selective new assetswith the aim of maintaining a sound and safe portfolio.
-Simultaneously, good liquidity and lower cost of fund throughout the year gave us additional strength.
-Like before, our effort has been to bring stable and predictable earnings.
-Our endeavor was to achieve meaningful long-term goal ensuring fundamental growth in every aspect.
-Needless to say, in 2013 we kept our focus on core business and never took the sight away from macro market conditions and from cautious calculation of associated risk factors.
+2014 was a busy year for me as I had to meet and negotiate, in view of the prevailing macro market situation, week after week with our defaulter clients to make them regularize their borrowing exposures in order to free the bank from the ensuing NPL burdens.
+Our focus was on the improvement of asset quality and creation of selective new assets with the aim to maintain healthy portfolios.
+As this was done efficiently, we also simultaneously tried our best to ensure a good liquidity position and a lower cost of fund.
+That indeed gave us some additional strength.
+Like before, our effort has been to put in motion stable and predictable earnings; and to achieve meaningful long-term goals ensuring fundamental growth in every area.
+We kept our focus tight on our core businesses and never took the sight away from macro market conditions and from the cautious calculation of the associated risk factors.